ManarAbdelhaliem/alx-pre_course/README.md

 # 0x01-git
-git commit -m "Starting to code today, so cool"
+git commit -m "How to be up to date in git"